-FINAL DRAFT | AUGUST 2024
+FINAL | OCTOBER 2024

-Prepared by:
+Prepared by: mintierharnish Planning Tomorrow Today

-In association with:

-The Natelson Dale Group, Inc.
+In association with: The Natelson Dale Group, Inc

 Acknowledgments

 This Small-lot Planning Study is the product of a collaboration among the San Joaquin Valley Regional Early Action Planning Program (SJV REAP), Valley housing stakeholders, and two planning consulting firms.
 The Study was funded by the California Department of Housing and Community Development (HCD) through SJV REAP and Fresno Council of Governments (FCOG) and was prepared by planning consultants Mintier Harnish in partnership with The Natelson Dale Group.
 The following individuals contributed to this report: